Instructions for purchasing airfare:

 - All airfare should be reconciled through AggieTravel within 45 days of the trip’s end date.

-- If using the CTS payment option, airfare should be reconciled in advance of the trip.
+- If using the Preferred Booking Program payment option, airfare should be reconciled in advance of the trip.

 Instructions for Making Reservations for Guest Travelers:

-When using the CTS direct bill option for guest travelers, university employees should make airline reservations for all guests traveling on behalf of the university using AggieTravel.
+When using the Preferred Booking Program direct bill option for guest travelers, university employees should make airline reservations for all guests traveling on behalf of the university using AggieTravel.
 Simply choose the Book for a Guest option.
 Due to heightened security and access controls, guest’s access to book their own travel directly with BCD is being restricted.

 If the guest needs to make a change to their itinerary, they may contact BCD Travel directly by phone (877-885-8632 option 3).
 Please note: all applicable fees will be charged.

 Alternatively, guests may make their own airline reservations and receive reimbursement after the conclusion of the trip.
-Please ensure trips booked outside of BCD Travel are registered with UC Away.
+Trips booked outside of BCD Travel should be registered with UC Away.